zer0-os/ZToken_legacy/docs/zdaotoken.md

 ### Bulk Transfer

 The ability to transfer tokens from one account to many accounts with a single transaction is required to save on gas.

+### Ownable

+The owner of the token contract has the ability to mint and burn tokens.
+The intended owner of this token is a Zer0 DAO.